spine-cpp Runtime Documentation

 using namespace spine;

 // Load the atlas from a file.
-The last argument is engine specific and will
+The last argument is engine specific and is responsible

 Atlas* atlas = new Atlas("myatlas.atlas", textureLoader);